LuiseFreese/M365BootCamp/MakeYourApp-SessionsScreen.md

 Now do the same in your sessions screen to navigate to your home screen  with Navigate(Home) in the .onSelect property of your home icon.

-You can now proceed to the next step.
+You can now proceed to the next step: [twitter screen](https://github.com/LuiseFreese/M365BootCamp/blob/main/MakeYourApp-TwitterScreen.md)